By Santi, December 31, 2025

 Ballpark costs for budget / balanced / high-end weekend setups

 Budget builds are lowest cost up front but heavier and shorter lived.
-Balanced builds are mid-range and deliver the best tradeoff for repeat weekend use.
-High-end compact builds cost more but deliver long service life and multi-night capability.
-Exact numbers vary with brands and local labor.
+Mid-range builds are mid-range and give the best tradeoff for repeat weekend use.

 Weight and roof/space considerations